Austria’s Almabtrieb: When the Cows Come Home From the Alps!

 Graukäse with onionsGrau‑keh‑zuhPungent, sour cottage‑cheeseUsually sold with rye bread slices.

-Budget: €25 will stuff you the whole afternoon—food portions and beer refills are generous.
+Budget: A modest daily food-and-drink budget will comfortably stuff you the whole afternoon—portions and beer refills tend to be generous.

 That Backpacker Audrey Bergner wearing a light jacket to explore Tyrol by bicycle in the Austria

-👚 What to Wear (and Pack)
+What to Wear (and Pack)

 ItemWhy You’ll Thank Yourself